 Franchise Tax Overview

-This publication applies to reports originally due on or after Jan.
+This information applies to reports originally due on or after Jan.
 1, 2008, unless otherwise noted.

 - partnerships (general, limited and limited liability);